Categories: Glossary

 Decentralized Autonomous Initial Coin Offerings (DAICO)

-The concept of Decentralized Autonomous Initial Coin Offerings (DAICO) was initially introduced in 2018 by Vitalik Buterin, the creator of Ethereum (ETH).
-The primary objective of DAICO is to combine the principles of Decentralized Autonomous Organizations (DAOs) and initial coin offerings (ICOs) to enhance investor trust in ICOs and grant them greater control over the allocation of raised funds.
+The concept of Decentralized Autonomous Initial Coin Offerings (DAICO) was introduced in 2018 by Vitalik Buterin, the creator of Ethereum (ETH).
+DAICO combines the principles of Decentralized Autonomous Organizations (DAOs) and initial coin offerings (ICOs) to enhance investor trust and provide greater control over the allocation of raised funds.

-ICOs are widely used in the cryptocurrency industry as a means to raise funds for the development and marketing of new cryptoassets.
-During an ICO, developers seeking funding sell a portion of the total supply of their cryptoasset to the general public.
-Typically, there is a soft cap, which represents the funding target that needs to be achieved.
-If the soft cap is not reached, the campaign is considered a failure, and all collected funds are returned to the contributors.
+ICOs are commonly used in the cryptocurrency industry to raise funds for the development and marketing of new cryptoassets.
+During an ICO, developers sell a portion of the total supply of their cryptoasset to the public.
+There is typically a funding target, known as the soft cap, that needs to be achieved for the campaign to be considered successful.
+If the soft cap is not reached, all collected funds are returned to the contributors.

-One of the key advantages of the DAICO concept is that it proposes to lock all the proceeds of an ICO into a decentralized autonomous organization (DAO) smart contract, with governance over the DAO given to the investors.
-This means that the funds are not released all at once after the fundraising campaign, but instead, they are unlocked at a specific per-second rate known as the tap variable, which is voted upon by the investors.
+DAICO proposes a solution to these issues by locking all the proceeds of an ICO into a decentralized autonomous organization (DAO) smart contract, with governance over the DAO given to the investors.
+This means that the funds are not released all at once after the fundraising campaign, but are instead unlocked at a specific per-second rate known as the tap variable, which is voted upon by the investors.
 Additionally, if the development team fails to deliver on the project, the contributors have the power to vote for a refund of the remaining resources.

 Coincu